Azure/az-hop/docs/deploy/install.md

 ./install.sh <target> # with a single target in the list above
 ```

 In case of a transient failure, the install script can be reapplied as most of the settings are idempotent.
+The script contains a checkpointing mechanism, each sucessfully applied target will have a `.ok` file created in the playbooks directory.
+If you want to re-apply a target, delete this file and rerun the install script.